 Sacred Art

-As a lifelong Catholic, I've had many opportunities to collaborate on projects that enhance the worship spaces at churches.
-Most recently I installed a large-scale mosaic and life-sized icons at Christ the King Catholic Church in Ann Arbor, Michigan.
+One of the most meaningful projects was leading the creation and installation of a large-scale mosaic and a series of life-sized icons at Christ the King Catholic Church in Ann Arbor, Michigan.

 THE MOSAIC